PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 <p>&nbsp;</p>

 To find your Integration Key, you also need the Configuration menu but choose Services.
-Select the service you want to add a Cloud Hook to and then click on the Integrations tab.
+Select the service you want to add a Cloud notification for and then click on the Integrations tab.

 <div class="add-shadow">
   <img src="/orchestration/ui/pager-duty-integrations.png">